 Family and Consumer Science

-Students will make breakfast foods and snacks, learn kitchen skills, how to sew a backpack and pillow, how to hand sew and mend clothes, and important independent life skills.
+Students will make desserts and assorted breakfast and lunch items, learn kitchen skills, how to sew a backpack and pillow, how to hand sew and mend clothes, and important independent life skills.
 Topics of discussion include Consumer Awareness, Child Care, Personal Development, and Resource Management.

 Business and Information Technology